sendingbee/docs/docs/delivery-providers/aws-ses.md

 To use AWS SES, you need to have an AWS account.
 If you don't already have an account, you need to [create one](https://portal.aws.amazon.com/billing/signup).
-If you're already familiar with AWS SES and have it set-up to send emails, you can skip the rest of the page and continue to [AWS IAM](/delivery-providers/aws-iam).
+If you're already familiar with AWS SES and have it set-up to send emails, you can skip to the end of the page.
+Just make sure that your [Email Feedback Forwarding](#email-feedback-forwarding) is disabled.

 #### Region